YuyingLi-X/sequence_analy/README.md

 # MedBioinfo 2022 Applied Bioinformatics
-## Shared git repo for the pipeline of sequence analysis, including fastqc, flash2, kraken2, bracken, multiqc and heatmap.
+This is a shared git repo for the pipeline of sequence analysis, including fastqc, flash2, kraken2, bracken, multiqc and heatmap(see file dag.svg for visualization).

-**Input:**	A set of FastQ files (paired) compressed or not **Output:**	multiqc report, an HTML file;
+**Input:**	A set of FastQ files (paired and compressed) **Output:**	multiqc report, an HTML file;
         	taxonomy heatmap, a pdf file.
 ### Data source